-You Can Negotiate Anything is the title of a self-help book written by Herb Cohen that was published in 1982 and was on the New York Times Best Seller list for nearly a year.
-As a practicing negotiator with three decades of negotiation to his name, Cohen has lectured at leading educational institutions and per his website; he has been enmeshed “in some of the world’s headline dramas from hostile takeovers to hostage negotiations.”
+You Can Negotiate Anything is the title of a self-help book written by Herb Cohen, published in 1982, and was on the New York Times Best Seller list for nearly a year.
+With three decades of negotiation to his name, Cohen has lectured at leading educational institutions.
+Per his website, he has been enmeshed “in some of the world’s headline dramas from hostile takeovers to hostage negotiations.”

 It may be that Cohen was just a born negotiator, assuming there is a gene for such a skill.
-But whatever talent Cohen has; anyone can learn to be just as effective as he is.
-No matter how much you may dislike negotiation because you perceive it as confrontation, negotiating is an inevitable part of business whether in dealing with customers, employees, business associates or suppliers for retail or professional products.
+But whatever talent Cohen has, anyone can learn to be just as effective as he is.
+No matter how much you may dislike negotiation because you perceive it as confrontation, negotiating is an inevitable part of the business dealing with customers, employees, business associates, or suppliers for retail or professional products.
 Always saying “yes” to terms you do not find agreeable can have disastrous results in the long run.

 Tips for negotiating success

 Before you go into any negotiation, know what you want to achieve.
-If you are negotiating with a property management company or individual about leasing space, know what the going rates are.
-Don’t wait to find out during the meeting and then scramble to come up with a counter offer.
+If you are negotiating with a property management company or individual about leasing space, know the going rates.
+Don’t wait to find out during the meeting and then scramble to come up with a counteroffer.
 Knowing what commercial leasing rates are in advance enables you to provide options when the negotiating starts.
-For example, you may end up paying the price but get more things added to the buildout of the space, or you may negotiate for no increase in rates for a longer number of years than original offered.
+For example, you may end up paying the price but get more things added to the buildout of the space, or you may negotiate for no increase in rates for a longer number of years than originally offered.

 You don’t have to dread negotiating.
-Know what you want, ask for it and be prepared to make some adjustments as you engage in order to come to an agreement that is acceptable to both parties.
+Know what you want, ask for it, and be prepared to make some adjustments as you engage in reaching an agreement that is acceptable to both parties.
 Stay firm and if the deal doesn’t feel right, be prepared to walk away.